Sinhagad: Medieval history

 In 1670, Shivaji reconquered the fort for the third time through his Koli Subedar, Tanaji Malusare in Battle of Sinhagad, and the fort came and stayed under Maratha rule till 1689 A.D.
 A steep cliff leading to the fort was scaled in the dead of the night with the help of a tamed monitor lizard named "Yashwanti", colloquially known as a Ghorpad.
 Thereafter, a fierce battle ensued between Tanaji and his men versus the Mughal army headed by Udaybhan Singh Rathod, a Rajput Sardar who had control of the fort.
 Tanaji Malusare lost his life, but his brother Suryaji took over and captured the Kondana, now known as Sinhagad.
 There is an anecdote that upon hearing of Tanaji's death, Shivaji expressed his remorse with the words, "Gad ala, pan Sinha gela" - "The Fort is conquered, but the Lion is lost".
 Thus the fort was named as Sinhagad.
 A bust of Tanaji Malusare was established on the fort in memory of his contribution to the battle.

 After the death of Sambhaji, the Mughals regained control of the fort.
 The Marathas headed by "Sardar Balkawade", recaptured it in 1693.
 Rajaram I took asylum in this fort during a Mogul raid on Satara.
 He died at the Fort on 3 March 1700 A.D.
 In 1703, Aurangzeb re-conquered the fort.
 In 1706, it once again went into the hands of the Marathas.
-Panaji Shivdev of Sangola, Visaji Chafer, and Shankar Narayan, the Pant Sachiv played a key role in this battle.
+Panaji Shivdev of Sangole, Visaji Chafer, and Shankar Narayan, the Pant Sachiv played a key role in this battle.

 The fort remained under Maratha's rule till the year 1817.
 The more than one century of the Maratha rule saw the fort serving as a refuge from hostile forces attacking Pune, or as a place of confinement for rebels.

 During the Third Anglo-Maratha War in 1817, the East India Company General Pritzler laid siege to the fort on the orders of Mountstuart Elphinstone, the company resident in Pune, and it passed into the British hands.
-The British retained it until 1947 post which it became part of Republic of India.
+The British retained it until 1947 post which it became part of India.